4. Academic grade record and promotion

 4.1.3 Incomplete grade designation

-If the student does not, or cannot, complete all course requirements due to extenuating circumstances, they may request an “incomplete” grade designation (IN) from the course instructor and negotiate a contract to complete the course requirements by a specified date.
+If the student does not, or cannot, complete all course requirements due to extenuating circumstances, they may request an “incomplete” grade designation (IN) from the faculty and negotiate a contract to complete the course requirements by a specified date.
 This is a privilege, not a right.
 The following conditions apply to an incomplete grade:

 The maximum duration for completing the contract is four months.
 If the student needs more time, they must repeat the entire course.
 If the contract is completed within the agreed time period, the student’s grade will be processed.
-The course instructor, through the appropriate program coordinator, will inform the Office of the Registrar if the contract has been completed and will then assign a final grade within three days of the contract completion date.
+The faculty, through the appropriate program coordinator, will inform the Office of the Registrar if the contract has been completed and will then assign a final grade within three days of the contract completion date.

 An “incomplete” will not be granted in situations in which the student has submitted all course requirements but failed the course.